 Find out more about how we are supporting the futures of our students, academics, research and Indigeous pathways, plus how we plan to preserve and improve our buildings and facilities to provide first-class teaching and research centres.

 Connect with the University of Sydney and its more than 280,000 alumni worldwide by visiting the Alumni website.
 Here you can keep up-to-date with the latest news, events, and special offers on offer to alumni, plus access exlusive online content from the Sydney Alumni Magazine.

 A new University of Sydney alumni online networking community is launched and waiting for you to log in.
-Click here to activate your account.
+Find out more and register Alumni Online.
 All you require to activate your account is your Student Identification number (SID) – which appears on your Alumni Card.
-If you have not yet received you Alumni Card, please click here.